bsogata/ics-314-meteor-faqs/README.md

 This may fail at both tasks.

 The aforementioned GitHub Pages site is available at [https://bsogata.github.io/ics-314-meteor-faqs](https://bsogata.github.io/ics-314-meteor-faqs).
-The site uses the Minimal theme because ${insert your own joke here}.
+The site uses the Minimal theme to reflect the amount of effort that the author put into some of this.